PhD

 Field |

-Political economy of communication; critical theory; public sphere; history of journalism; theories of journalism.
+Political economy of communication; critical theory; public sphere; history of journalism; normative and practical approaches to journalism.

 Data for the last 5 years (citations for the last 10 years) on